Generalised core partitions and Diophantine equations: Kac-Moody algebras, Weyl groups and other generalities

-\begin{Rem} In \Cref{table}, we have used a renormalisation of Bourbaki's standard realisation of finite root systems and of the corresponding lattices \cite{BOURB, Carter2005}.
-This ensures that the norm of elements in $M$ (computed by the formula of \Cref{rk_norm_1}) coincides with the Euclidean norm. \end{Rem}
+\begin{Rem} Beware that in \Cref{table}, we have used a renormalisation of Bourbaki's standard realisation and of the corresponding lattices \cite{BOURB, Carter2005}.
+This ensures that the norm of elements in $V_0$ (computed by the formula of \Cref{rk_norm_1}) coincides with the Euclidean norm. \end{Rem}